baconpaul/six-sines/doc/design.md

 - waveshapes:
   - TX waveshapes
   - maybe a smoothed-saw and smoothed-square if i can figure out an analytic form i like
-- 90%-100% of internal nyquist mute fades
+- 90%-100% of internal nyquist mute fades (maybe ship without this tho)

 MAIN:
 - Voice limit in Main Area hooked up